 The distribution system is segregated into eight [8] pressure zones.
-The storage reservoir in the highest pressure zone is at elevation 615m [2020 ft].
+The storage reservoir in the highest-pressure zone is at an elevation of 615m [2020 ft].
 Water is pumped over 269m [885 ft] in elevation from the Water Treatment Plant to the highest storage reservoir in stages through three different pump stations.